 If you intend to write, or are in the process of writing, a paper that fits within the format and scope of Foundations and Trends® in Machine Learning, we will be pleased to hear from you.
-In the first instance, send an abstract and table of contents for initial review to the editor-in-chief or publisher (see the bottom of this page for contact details).
+In the first instance, send an abstract and table of contents for initial review by the editor-in-chief to the publisher (see the journal homepage for contact details).
 After this initial submission, a preliminary acceptance may follow.
 The full draft paper will be subject to a reviewing process to ensure quality standards and balance before being finally accepted.

 To provide rapid publication, we ask our authors to create their articles in LaTeX or Microsoft Word.
 We encourage you to use our FnT LaTeX style files but we also accept manuscripts in Word.
 The final output will be three versions of your article: a journal article, a book, and an e-book version.
 To help you further, please adopt the following guidelines when preparing your manuscript:

 Provide an abstract to the article of approximately 200 words.
 It should describe what the paper reviews and for whom it is of interest.
 The cover text in the printed book version will be based on the abstract.
 The abstract will also appear in various online and printed abstract journals.

 A list of references must be provided at the end of the paper.
 The reference style for FnT Machine Learning is alphabetical.
 Please also ensure that every reference is cited in your text.
 It is very important that you supply as complete a reference as possible and that it is structured in the manner requested.
 Please see an example of the reference and citation style below:

 Reis, R. and P. C. Stocken (2007), "Strategic consequences of historical cost and fair value measurements".
 Contemporary Accounting Research 24(2), 557-584.